 1. We put water and humectants on our skin (toner or water).

 2. We apply oils or occlusives over that to lock in the moisture (face oil and balms).

 A humectant is a lyrical word for something that draws water to the skin.
 One of our favorite ingredients in our hydrating toners is a glycerin derived from flax seeds.
 The beauty of toners is an entirely related but more elaborate subject that you can read more about what toners do here.
 For now let’s continue with this moisture manifesto.

 Moisturize for Beauty Comfort

 Skin that is conditioned and elastic and resilient just feels really good.
-And by the way, this applies to all skin types.
+And this applies to all skin types.
 Oily skin often needs moisture just as much as dry skin does, but for a different reason.
-For oily skin, adding more oil is about getting your skin’s oil production to balance itself, stop overcompensating, thin out a bit, and stop clogging pores.
+For oily skin, adding more oil is about getting your skin’s oil production to balance itself.
+With balance, it will stop overcompensating, thin out a bit, and clogged pores will be reduced.

 Clogged skin is a reality of having skin.
-But in our effort to help you get to your most comfortable skin, we’re aiming for less irritation and less inflamation.
+But in our effort to help you get to your most comfortable skin, we’re aiming for less irritation and less inflammation.

-We’ve already established that moisturizers are fats, and in our case, they are exclusively plant fats, but there is a little bit more to it.
+We’ve already established that moisturizing is the process of locking in hydration to the skin.
 Most people confuse hydration with moisture, and for obvious reasons; both seem to be about the same end goal—less dryness.

+The act of moisturizing is two-fold, but it isn’t complicated.
 That being said, we believe that there is no wrong way to moisturize, especially once you’ve reframed moisturizing as a practice of seeking comfort.
-We think the most effective way is like this—cleanse, tone, moisturize—but any time you apply moisture to your skin you are doing something to benefit it, especially if you use a moisturizer that is nutrient dense.